Cycle 5

 At the end of the task, don’t forget to repeat any words that required correction.

-This task introduces students to blending words that consist of two continuous phonemes followed by a stop.
+This task introduces students to saying words that consist of two continuous sounds followed by a quick sound the fast way.
 Those words are nap, fit, lot, and wrap.
-Eight is an exception (one continuous phoneme followed by a stop), and full is an exception (three continuous phonemes).
+(Exceptions are eight, with just one continuous sound followed by a quick sound, and full, with three continuous sounds.)

 The vowel sound in full is neither the usual short /ŭ/ sound nor the long /ū/ sound.
 It is the same vowel sound as in pull and push.
 When we wrote this sound phonetically in the script for this task, we used the International Phonetic Alphabet (IPA) symbol for that sound which looks like an upside-down omega: ʊ.